 Upon arrival, follow the signs to your residence hall.
 This is where you will check in.
 You will be greeted by “We-Haulers”—students eager to transport your belongings from your vehicle into your residence hall room.

-Plan to be at Calvin by 12:30 p.m. for a kick-off meeting where you will receive your schedule and instructions.
+Plan to be at Calvin by 9:00 a.m. on Friday, August 26 for a kick-off meeting where you will receive your schedule and instructions.

 - Meals and Accommodations